 This is the first taste from what is sure to be a wildly dynamic debut album.
 Shot in New Farm Park in the depths of morning, this showcases Ghostboy with Golden Virtues at their dizzying best.
 It’s Howling meets Breakfast Club, it’s burlesque meets snyth pop, it’s damn good fun!

-My wife has fallen asleep on the dune, her pose
+My wife has fallen asleep

-a snail baring its shoulders to the moon.
+baring her shoulders to the moon.